If you are looking for a credit card that’s specially designed for small business owners, the Amazon Business Prime Card could be a good option.

 What is Amazon Business Prime Card?
 How does it work?

 First and foremost, you should know that the card issuer is American Express.
-So the card is also known as the “Amazon Business Prime American Express Card.”
+So the card is also known as the “Amazon Business American Express Card.”

 Amazon Business Prime Card